MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/regional-emergency-response/portals-user.md

 ## Equipment

-Submit the equipment details such as ventilators, PAPR belts/chargers/hoods:
+Submit the equipment details such as ventilators and NIPPV devices:

 ![Equipment details](media/portal-user-equipment-details.png)